Guatemala City: Early history

-Human settlement on the present site of Guatemala City began with the Maya, who built a large ceremonial center at Kaminaljuyu.
-This large Maya settlement, the biggest outside the Maya lowlands in the Yucatan Peninsula, rose to prominence around 300 BC due to an increase in mining and trading of obsidian, a valuable commodity for the pre-Columbian civilizations in Mesoamerica.
-Kaminaljuyu then collapsed around 300 AD for unknown causes.
+Human settlement on the present site of Guatemala City began with the native indigenous Maya people, who built a large ceremonial center at Kaminaljuyu.
+This large Maya settlement, the biggest outside the Maya lowlands in the Yucatán Peninsula, of southeast Mexico, rose to prominence around 2,300 years ago, about 300 B.C. due to an increase in mining and trading of obsidian, a valuable commodity of volcanic glass (Igneous rock) for the Pre-Columbian American civilizations in Mesoamerica.
+Kaminaljuyu then mysteriously collapsed around A.D.
+300 for as yet unknown historical causes.